Osteoarthritis (OA) is the most common type of arthritis. It’s also known as:

-OA is caused by a breakdown in the cartilage that covers the joints.
+OA is caused by a breakdown in the cartilage that covers your joints.
 The protective tissue is damaged by age and repeated motion.
-This increases the friction as the bones of the joint rub against each other.
-It can also cause damage to the bone.
+This increases friction as the bones of your joints rub against each other.
+It can also cause damage to the bones.

 The most common symptoms of OA are pain and stiffness.
 OA can occur in any joint.
 However, the most commonly affected joints are in the:

-OA is different than rheumatoid arthritis (RA).
+OA is different from rheumatoid arthritis (RA).
 RA is an autoimmune disorder.
-The body’s immune system attacks joint tissue.
+With RA, your body’s immune system attacks joint tissue.
 This leads to swelling and pain.

 OA varies in severity.
 Some people may have evidence of OA during testing without any symptoms.
 Other people may develop severe pain and stiffness.

-According to the CDC, up to 80 percent of people with OA have some change in their mobility.
-One-quarter cannot perform some activities related to daily life.
-These include problems:
+Many people with OA have some change in their mobility.
+Some eventually can’t perform certain activities related to daily life.
+These include problems with the following: